Camacho Cigars: Acquisition

 After his first year with the Oliva Family, Julio Eiroa decided to become an independent farmer.
 Julio Eiroa bought the government tobacco farms year after year.
-His decision changed helped kick-start the history of tobacco in Honduras.
+His decision helped kick-start the history of tobacco in Honduras.
 Through partnerships with companies such as Bering Cigars and US Tobacco, he would become the world’s largest Candela tobacco farmer by 1972.
 In 1987, Julio Eiroa founded Caribe Imported Cigars in Miami, Florida, which manufactures cigars and offers its products through dealers and retailers in the United States and internationally.

 Company today

 After five years of adopting Bayer's standards for good agricultural and manufacturing practices, Camacho Cigars and Bayer CropScience signed a working partnership under the Bayer Food Management program.
 The new alliance established Camacho Cigars as the only tobacco company in history to comply with strict international standards for Good Manufacturing Practices and Good Agricultural Practices (GAP).
 By complying with the practices set forth by Bayer CropScience, Camacho Cigars ensures the responsible management of natural resources, bio-friendly pesticides, industrial safety, and biosecurity.